7 Average Session Duration Statistics For eCommerce Stores

 Session duration reveals how interested visitors are in your products and content.
 When shoppers spend longer on your site, it typically indicates they've found something valuable or interesting.
 This engagement metric helps marketers identify which pages capture attention and which ones drive customers away.

-The average length of a session serves as a key performance indicator that shows if your content strategy is working.
+The average session length serves as a key performance indicator that shows if your content strategy is working.
 Low session times often signal problems with site design, product presentation, or content quality.

 To improve engagement: